Brucellosis

 • Bruce 1887

-• Brucella melitensis: Malta fever, Mediterranean fever, Febris undulans melitensis, Febris mediterranea,
+• Brucella melitensis: Malta fever, Mediterranean fever, Febris undulans melitensis, Febris mediterranea

 • Wave fever, Bruce septicaemia

-• Brucella abortus: Febris undulans bovina
+• Brucella abortus: Febris undulans bovina.

-• Brucella melitensis: Mediterranean, Africa, South America
+• Brucella melitensis: Mediterranean region, Africa, South America

 • B. suis: North America

-• Pathogen
+• Exciter

 • In particular Brucella melitensis, B. abortus, B. ovis, B. suis